sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^453]: "Insight through saṃyama on the moment and its sequence can achieve this.
 Instead of “... nubhavastutayora ...”the Vivaraṇa has“ nubhavastayora...”"

- “anena . . kṣaṇaḥ[^454]”,i.e., by direct perception of the moment co-existent with the space of the minute atom in front, even when it is placed in the space in front[^455](the moment is different as experienced with the space of the one at the back). “ksaṇa . bhavati[^456]”;“anyatvapratyayaḥ”= that which limits the difference.
+ “anena . . kṣaṇaḥ[^454]”,i.e., by direct perception of the moment co-existent with the space of the minute atom in front, even when it is placed in the space in front[^455] (the moment is different as experienced with the space of the one at the back). “ksaṇa . bhavati[^456]”;“anyatvapratyayaḥ”= that which limits the difference.

+[^454]: "Available readings have . . . “etena. . duttarasya paramāṇostaddeśānupapattāvuttarasya taddeśānubhavo bhinnaḥsahakṣaṇa.. whereas the Vivaraṇa has “anena. duttaraparamāṇostaddeśāpavṛtāvuttarasya taddeśānubhavabhinnaḥkṣaṇaḥ, kṣaṇabhedā ...”"

 [^455]: "By moving the myrobalan to the front."

 [^456]: "Not much of an explanation is provided by the Vivaraṇakāra."

-. . “etena. . duttarasya paramāṇostaddeśānupapattāvuttarasya taddeśānubhavo bhinnaḥsahakṣaṇa.. whereas the Vivaraṇa has “anena. duttaraparamāṇostaddeśāpavṛtāvuttarasya taddeśānubhavabhinnaḥkṣaṇaḥ, kṣaṇabhedā ...”"

  “atrāpare . kurvantīti[^457]”others say that the (particular characteristics of the) minutest atoms are eternal, (they create the knowledge of difference); so what is the need for saṃyama on a specific moment and its specific space.
 Just as the particularities inherent in a pot, etc., create an idea of difference similarly the particularities inherent in a minutest atom create the idea of its existence and also the idea of the existence of its respective co-existents.
 It also brings about the idea of the difference in support[^458].